ray5273/comentario/docs/content/about/_index.en.md

 {{< button "https://demo.comentario.app" `View Demo<i class="fas fa-external-link ms-2"></i>` "primary" "BFOR" >}}
 </p>

+## Features

+Comentario is a fully featured comment engine.
+It supports lots of things out-of-the-box: Markdown, images, comment replies, and much more — visit the [](features) page for more details.

 ## Getting started

 If you're interested in using Comentario, please refer to [](/getting-started).